This interview was originally published in the Los Angeles Review of Books.

 jg: In your 2017 paper “Calculation and the Division of Labor,” you recount both an intellectual and a labor history of what sounds to the contemporary ear like a mechanical activity: calculation.
 There are striking parallels between the story you tell and the contemporary development of artificial intelligence, which often requires immense amounts of unseen human labor.
 Could you describe this history and how you came to see the development of calculation as a story about the division of labor?

-Over the course of the 19th century, schoolboys were increasingly replaced by women as the cheapest and most reliable form of labor.
+Over the course of the nineteenth century, schoolboys were increasingly replaced by women as the cheapest and most reliable form of labor.
 We can read interesting correspondences from astronomers at Oxford and Harvard recruiting the first generation of women college graduates to perform calculations for half the wages of men.
-By the late 19th century, the Bureau of Calculation at the Paris Observatory was entirely feminized.
+By the late nineteenth century, the Bureau of Calculation at the Paris Observatory was entirely feminized.

 One part of this story, then, is the association of calculation first with the division of labor, and then with very cheap labor.
 This is a simple economic story: an employer divides labor as finely as possible in order to employ the cheapest labor available on the market—schoolboys in this case, and then the highly educated, extremely conscientious labor of women.